Skip to content

 What's the best streaming device?

 Depends on your ecosystem.
 In Apple's world (iPhone, MacBook, HomePod)?
-Apple TV 4K is seamless - AirPlay from your phone, iCloud photo albums on TV, HomeKit smart home control.
+Apple TV 4K is clean - AirPlay from your phone, iCloud photo albums on TV, HomeKit smart home control.
 It's expensive ($129-149) but the integration is incredible.
 For everyone else, Roku Ultra offers the best value - every streaming service, simple interface, voice remote with headphone jack for private listening, $80-100.
 NVIDIA Shield TV Pro is the power user choice - AI upscaling makes lower-res content look better, GeForce NOW for cloud gaming, Plex server capabilities, but costs $200.
 Amazon Fire TV devices work great if you're heavy into Amazon Prime and Alexa voice control.
 Google's Chromecast with Google TV integrates with Google Assistant and aggregates content across services nicely.
-After 7,457+ installations, here's the pattern: Apple users love Apple TV.
+After 7,874+ installations, here's the pattern: Apple users love Apple TV.
 Everyone else splits between Roku (simplicity) and Shield (features).
 Budget option?
 Fire TV Stick 4K Max at $50 is solid.
 Don't overthink it - they all stream Netflix fine.
 Choose based on ecosystem integration and features you'll actually use.

 How fast should my internet be?